IxsharpxI/webtest/README.md

 # testing dockerized websites
-This repo is designed to build a docker image based on nginx:alpine to expose web content in /var/nginx/html on port 80.
+This repo is designed to build a docker image based on nginx:alpine to expose web content in /usr/share/nginx/html on port 80.

-The GitHub actions automatically takes the files in the Content folder and copies them into the html location and builds the image out to docker hub.
+The GitHub actions automatically takes the files in the Content folder and copies them into /usr/share/nginx/html and builds the image out to docker hub.

+#Nginx Conf
+Included is configuration of the nginx.conf file in the conf folder.
+This too gets automatically added into the docker image.

+content and conf folders must be organized accordingly unless you modify the dockerfile to the correct locations.